0.0 Executive Summary

 Best Practices

-- Limit physical access to hardware to authorized personnel only.
+- Limit physical access to hardware to authorized personnel.

-- Keep an updated list of hardware and power requirements.
+- Maintain an updated list of hardware and power requirements.

-- Document system configurations for consistency and compliance.
+- Documented system configurations for consistency and compliance.

 Framework Alignment